scikit-hep/pyhepmc/README.rst

 Documentation
 -------------

-pyhepmc mirrors the C++ interface of the `HepMC3 library, which is documented here <http://hepmc.web.cern.ch/hepmc>`_.
-The documentation is mostly copied from HepMC3 and available as Python docstrings, so you can use Python's ``help()`` browser to learn about the API.
-Alternatively, you can consult our online reference generated from these docstrings.
+pyhepmc largely mirrors the C++ interface of the `HepMC3 library, which is documented here <http://hepmc.web.cern.ch/hepmc>`_.
+Parts of the documentation have been copied from HepMC3.
+Documentation is available as Python docstrings, so you can use Python's ``help()`` browser to learn about the API.
+Alternatively, you can consult `the online reference generated from these docstrings <https://scikit-hep.org/pyhepmc/>`_ which includes some examples.

 License
 -------

-pyhepmc is covered by the BSD 3-clause license, see the ``LICENSE`` file for details.
-This license only applies to the pyhepmc code.
-The connected external libraries HepMC3 and pybind11 are covered by other licenses, as described in their respective ``LICENSE`` files.
+The pyhepmc code is covered by the BSD 3-clause license, but its main functionality comes from bundled software which is released under different licenses.
+The HepMC3 library is licensed under LGPL-v3 and bundles other software which is released under different licenses.
+See the files ``LICENSE`` and ``LICENSE_bundled`` in the source directory for details.